jostmey/DeepNeuralClassifier/README.md

 ## REQUIREMENTS

 The code requires the Julia runtime environment.
 Instructions on how to download and install Julia are [here](http://julialang.org/).
-Make sure the version of Julia is no older than v0.4.
+The code has been tested on version 0.4, and will not run on earlier versions.

 ## RUN

 The scripts will not work without first adding the MNIST dataset.
-Launch Julia, which can be done by opening the command line terminal and typing `julia`.
-At the prompt, run `Pkg.add("MNIST")`.
+Launch `julia` and at at the prompt run `Pkg.add("MNIST")`.

-Once the MNIST dataset has been added the neural network can be trained.
-The procedure can take several days.
+Training the neural network can take several days.
 Set the working directory to this folder and run the following in the command line terminal.

 `julia train.jl > train.out`

 The neural network will save its parameters to a folder called `bin/` once training is complete.
-To use the neural network to classify the hand written digits in the test set, run the following command.
+To classify the all the hand written digits in the test set, run the following command.

 `julia test.jl > test.out`